uvaai/pdp/python/en/installing/computer/index.md

 1. **Anaconda**, a version of Python that is easy to install.
 There are *a lot* of packages included, which contain functionalities for graphs, statistics and a host of other features.

 2. **Atom**, an *editor* to write code in.
 This is, in a way, just a text writing program, but specifically meant for programming code.
-For example, it highlights particular parts of your code in specific colors, so you maintain oversight over your code.
+For example, it highlights particular parts of your code in specific colors, so can more easily distinguish which part of your code does what.

 3. Finally, you will need a *command line interface* from which will provide you with methods to start and interact with your programs.
 One comes pre-installed with macOS, but Windows users will need to install one.